At 31%, libraries historically are RAD's single largest category.

 By many standards— programs, materials, leveraged financing, attendance, circulation—libraries are in significantly better condition today than in 1994.

-- $133 million has been allocated for suburban libraries—funding that simply did not exist prior to 1995.
+- $153 million has been allocated for suburban libraries—funding that simply did not exist prior to 1995—including $5.2 million (since 2001) for Bookmobile service to senior center, preschools and other communities.

-- The District has invested $19.6 million directly in some additional funds to ACLA for the electronic information network (eiN) the digital system that links all member libraries and Bookmobiles, and provides a shared Catalog, databases, catalogues and other on line communication.
+- RAD has invested $57.4 million in grants for the electronic information network (eiN) the digital system that links all member libraries and Bookmobiles, and provides a shared Catalog, databases, catalogues and other online communication.
 The Catalog is the online collection of all eiNetwork public libraries in Allegheny County.
 There are about 3.5 million items listed in the catalogue.
-The Catalog can be seached from any computer or mobile device via the Internet, and materials may be borrowed from and delivered to and returned to any library in the system.
+The Catalog can be seached from any computer or mobile device via the Internet, and materials may be borrowed from, delivered to and returned to any library in the system.

 - Capital improvements throughout the county include accessibility projects like elevators, automated entrance doors and ramps, HVAC system improvements, roof repairs, exterior renovations and building expansions.